cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-network-configuration.md

 ElasticDNS sits on top of ContainerNet to provide simple DNS-based service discovery without having to change your code.
 This service consists of two parts: a small client and a central service.

-The client has a DNS server and local cache, and runs in a container on your server(s).
-It serves DNS queries ending with `.cloud66.local` by making a query to the central service and caching the results for their [TTL duration](http://en.wikipedia.org/wiki/Time_to_live).
+The client has a DNS server and local cache and runs in a container on your server(s).
+It serves DNS queries ending with `.cloud66.local` by making a query to the central server and caching the results for their [TTL duration](http://en.wikipedia.org/wiki/Time_to_live).
 This means that you can call, for example, `api.cloud66.local` to contact a container running your API service.

-ElasticDNS knows your infrastructure and your datasources are also added to the service discovery.
-For example your MySQL database can be discovered using the DNS name `mysql.cloud66.local`, MongoDB can be found using `mongodb.cloud66.local`.
+ElasticDNS knows your infrastructure and your data sources are also added to the service discovery.
+For example, your MySQL database can be discovered using the DNS name `mysql.cloud66.local`, MongoDB can be found using `mongodb.cloud66.local`.

 As ElasticDNS is centrally backed, it also knows about the caller, which is important when you have multiple versions of your application running at any given moment (during deployment for example).

-Consider the following scenario: you have an app consisting of 2 services: a `web` service (accessible externally) and an `api` service which is used by the web service internally.
+Consider the following scenario: you have an app consisting of 2 services: a `web` service (accessible externally) and an `API` service which is used by the web service internally.
 Every time you deploy your application a new version of both services is rolled out to your servers.

 Whenever you deploy, the load balancer for the externally available services (`web` in this case) is instructed to switch new traffic to the new containers while still serving the existing traffic with the old containers.
 So if a visitor to your site is in the middle of a large file upload, it is not going to be interrupted.
-At this point you have 2 versions of your web and 2 versions of your api service up and running.
+At this point, you have 2 versions of your web and 2 versions of your API service up and running.

 ElasticDNS is clever enough to know which version of the app is running in a container.
-So if an **old** web container asks for `api.cloud66.local` it will get the address to an **old** api container, but if a **new** web container asks for the same thing, it will get the address to a **new** api container.
+So if an **old** web container asks for `api.cloud66.local` it will get the address to an **old** API container, but if a **new** web container asks for the same thing, it will get the address to a **new** API container.

 ## Configuration